hputnam/Geoduck_handbook/Geoduck_aquaculture.md

 <img src="Geoduck_aquaculture.assets/Setting_tables.jpg" height="200">  <img src="Geoduck_aquaculture.assets/upwellers.jpg" width="275"> <img src="Geoduck_aquaculture.assets/heathtray_2.jpg" width="275">
 </p>

->*PHOTOS*: Once larvae reach settlement and begin burrowing (indicated by the protruding foot at the pediveliger stage; see I.3 LArvae and Seed, 'Settlement') they are added to  systems such as raceways (left), "three or four-holer downwellers" (center), or heath trays (right).
+>*photo/imageS*: Once larvae reach settlement and begin burrowing (indicated by the protruding foot at the pediveliger stage; see I.3 LArvae and Seed, 'Settlement') they are added to  systems such as raceways (left), "three or four-holer downwellers" (center), or heath trays (right).
 Normally heath trays operate on a flow-over system with seawater ascending top-down in a stack of trays - here (right) heath trays were fitted with a new outflow and inflow to create small-scale downwellers used in collaborative experiments on juvenile geoduck at the hatchery!